glennreyes/glennreyes.com/content/workshops/graphql-for-javascript-developers.md

 ---
 title: GraphQL for JavaScript developers
-description: This workshop is targeted to engineers who are familiar with GraphQL concepts and who want to leverage some of the more advanced features.
+description: This workshop is targeted to people who want to learn the GraphQL core concepts and leverage advanced features.
 ---

-In this workshop we will dive into GraphQL and build a complete GraphQL server to solve common real-life problems.
-This workshop is targeted to engineers who are familiar with GraphQL concepts and who want to leverage some of the more advanced features.
+In this workshop we will dive into GraphQL, build a complete GraphQL server and solve common real-life problems.
+This workshop is targeted to people who want to learn the GraphQL core concepts and leverage advanced features.

 ## Agenda